Share This Article:

 Capturing and restraining animals

 Many zoos rely on human visitors to fund their programs.
 These programs also allow zoos to educate the community about animal conservation and their environments.
 As a result, zookeepers are often required to maintain facilities to accommodate visitors.
-They may also be required to conduct tours, be involved in zoo experiences and provide useful information about the zoo and the animals.
+They may also be required to conduct tours, be involved in zoo experiences and provide helpful information about the zoo and the animals.

 Important steps to becoming a Zookeeper